Greece Raises Wildfire Alert Level After Spate Of Blazes

 On Saturday, "71 fires were declared in agricultural and forestry regions across the country in 12 hours, between 0300 GMT and 1500 GMT", said the ministry that also looks after the climate crisis.

-Most of the fires were controlled, with the exception of one in Lasithi on the island of Crete that was still burning on Sunday, the fire department said.
+The fires were brought under control, including a major blaze in Lasithi on the island of Crete that was burning until midday Sunday, the fire department said.

-Three people were lightly injured in the blaze, the fire department said.
+Three people were lightly injured and one person was arrested for "causing the fire on Saturday morning", the fire department said.

+He is due to be transferred to the Lasithi public prosecutor's office on Monday, according to the same source.

 Strong winds of up to 60 kph (37 mph) are expected to blow until Tuesday in parts of Greece, "making the situation extremely dangerous for the outbreak of fires", the ministry said.